-This probabilistic (science of uncertainty and data) algorithm is used for making prediction in a classification fashion after predictive model gets fully tested.
-Naïve bayes Classifier is definitive and most important milestone to understand and to begin machine learning journey.
+This probabilistic (science of uncertainty and data) algorithm is used for making a prediction in a classification fashion after the predictive model gets fully tested.
+Naïve Bayes Classifier is a definitive and most important milestone to understand and to begin machine learning journey.

 Naive Bayes algorithm is a method set of probabilities.
 For each attribute from each class set, it uses probability to make predictions.
-This algorithm falls under supervised machine learning approach.
-The data model comes out of this effort is called as “Predictive Model” with probabilistic problems at foundation leve
+This algorithm falls under a supervised machine learning approach.
+The data model comes out of this effort is called as “Predictive Model” with probabilistic problems at foundation level

 Why It is Naive?

 “Naive” because of its nature and assumptions it takes.
-By default this algorithm assumes that all attributes are independent of each other.
-This is simplest algorithm to understand and implement.
-How this works how? to answer this question, Bayes theory of probability is the only answer.
+By default, this algorithm assumes that all attributes are independent of each other.
+This is the simplest algorithm to understand and implement.
+How this works how? to answer this question, the Bayes theory of probability is the only answer.

-Naive Bayes classifier works well especially for text data.
+Naive Bayes classifier works well, especially for text data.
 This one is the most simple algorithm that can be applied to text data with strong independence assumptions between the features.
-In other words it do well for when of categorical input variables compared to numerical variables.
+In other words, it does well for when of categorical input variables compared to numerical variables.
 For instance, if our goal is to find a fruit based on its colour, shape, and skin, then spherical shape, orange colour and thick skin fruit would most likely be an orange.

 An Intuitive Explanation or More

-While walking on football ground the first white round moving object we will see and label it as football but on cricket play ground, label gets change to cricket ball.
-Matter of fact the object can be any thing, then why not something else.
+While walking on football ground the first white round moving object we will see and label it as football but on cricket playground, the label gets a change to a cricket ball.
+Matter of fact the object can be anything, then why not something else.
 This is where probability comes into play.

-Human mind is programmed in such a way that it can easily and quickly classify objects with labels by its features.
-Feature mapping is so tightly coupled in brain that its very unlikely to make mistake.
-Because human brain does feature extraction at rapid speed and apply probability swiftly thus classification of object gets labelled as a ball.
+The human mind is programmed in such a way that it can easily and quickly classify objects with labels by its features.
+Feature mapping is so tightly coupled in the brain that it’s very unlikely to make mistake.
+Because the human brain does feature extraction at rapid speed and applies probability swiftly thus classification of the object gets labelled as a ball.